+It is possible to use your workplace as your residency site.
 Most sites hire residents at a competitive OTR/L rate, or offer financial support in the form of a stipend or scholarship.

 You are required to dedicate a minimum of 20 hours per week at the residency during your first two semesters of the program.
 During your third and final semester, you will dedicate 40 hours per week towards residency.

 Yes, many residents dedicate more hours than the minimum required.